 Jeffrey R. Schott, Esq.Senior Associate Attorney

-In employment and labor law, he represented union, including both the unions and their members, and business clients for 20 years, as well as individuals, advising on employment contracts, including covenants not to compete, trade secrets among others, severance agreements, wage and hour law claims, arbitration, discrimination, unemployment, workers’ compensation, contractor/subcontractor claims, and Occupational Safety Health Administration (OSHA) regulations.
+In employment and labor law, he has represented unions, including both the unions and their members, and business clients for 20 years, as well as individuals, advising on employment contracts, including covenants not to compete, trade secrets among others, severance agreements, wage and hour law claims, arbitration, discrimination, unemployment, workers’ compensation, contractor/subcontractor claims, and Occupational Safety Health Administration (OSHA) regulations.

 In his patients’ rights law practice, he assists patients with disabilities and in obtaining medical treatment and in gaining access to clinical trials for critically ill patients, asserting HIPAA (Health Insurance Portability and Accountability Act) claims.